Ethan James Green

-Ethan James Green is an American photographer, filmmaker, director, and gallerist.
+Ethan James Green (born 1990) is an American photographer, former fashion model, and the founder of New York Life Gallery.

 Early life

-Green grew up in Caledonia, Michigan, where, at the age of 14, he began photographing his friends.
+Green grew up in Caledonia, Michigan, where he began photographing his friends at the age of 14.
 In 2007, at age 17, he signed with Ford Models, and he moved to New York City the following year.

-As a model, he appeared in a prominent campaign for Calvin Klein, and was photographed by David Armstrong, appearing in Armstrong's 2011 book 615 Jefferson Ave.
-He began working at Armstrong's assistant, and Armstrong became his mentor.
+As a model, he appeared in a Calvin Klein campaign and was photographed by David Armstrong, appearing in Armstrong's 2011 book 615 Jefferson Ave.
+He began working as Armstrong's assistant, and Armstrong became his mentor.